 This training examines the underlying dynamics of both leadership and management, highlights the contrast between the two, and demonstrates the need for them to work in tandem in mutually supportive roles.
 The presentation is quite practical in tone and packed with case studies and insightful illustrations.

-We will gladly tailor this training to the unique leadership and management challenges and specific needs of your organization.
+We tailor this training to your organization's unique leadership and management challenges and to its specific needs.
 Customization is included in the standard fee.

-Here are themes from which our trainings on When to Lead, When to Manage typically draw.
+Here is a sampling of themes on which When to Lead, When to Manage typically draws.
 The final outline is always developed in collaboration with you and may include topics not listed below.